isaacnewton123/Crypto-Sudoku/litepaper.md

 ## Roadmap

-### Phase 1: Initial Development & Testing
+### Phase 1: Foundation & Market Validation
-- Functional game on Mint Sepolia and Monad Testnet
+- **Successful Testnet Launch**: Functional gameplay deployed on Mint Sepolia and Monad Testnet with cryptographic verification system
-- Core gameplay mechanics and verification systems
-- NFT minting functionality
-- Blockchain-based leaderboard system
-- Fundraising and initial investor outreach
+- **Strategic Proposal Submission**: Engaging with key blockchain platforms and accelerators to secure technical support
+- **Team Expansion**: Recruiting specialized talent in blockchain gaming, tokenomics, and growth marketing
+- **Early Adopter Momentum**: Building an engaged community of players with demonstrable retention metrics
+- **Strategic Fundraising Round**: Securing investment from partners who bring both capital and industry expertise
+- **Investor Integration**: Creating dedicated channels for financial backers to provide strategic guidance
+- **Data-Driven Refinement**: Implementing analytics systems to capture and act on user feedback and gameplay patterns

-### Phase 2: Growth & Token Implementation
+### Phase 2: Community Growth & Partnerships
-- Launch of $SUDO token
-- Community building initiatives
-- Strategic partnerships with crypto platforms
+- Strategic partnerships with crypto platforms and gaming communities
+- Expanding player base and community building initiatives
 - Mobile-optimized gameplay experience
+- Infrastructure preparation for future token implementation
+- Mainnet deployment research and planning

+### Phase 3: Mainnet & Token Planning
+- **Mainnet Launch**: Planned deployment to production blockchain environments
+- **$SUDO Token Launch**: Strategic implementation of token economy
+- **Cross-Chain Expansion**: Planning for additional blockchain integrations
+- **Exchange Listings**: Preliminary discussions with exchange platforms
+- **Mobile App Development**: Native applications for Android and iOS platforms
+- **Enhanced Gameplay Features**: Roadmap for additional game modes and features

 We are committed to maintaining open communication and transparency with our investors throughout the development process.
 We welcome suggestions, feedback, and strategic input from our investment partners as we refine our roadmap and implementation strategy.
 Our goal is to create a collaborative environment where investor insights help shape the future of Crypto Sudoku.